 Hario V60 Brew Guide

-The heart of coffee brewing, and our Hario V60 recipe is going to be the brew ratio and grind size.
-If you know those (and understand what they mean and how to use them) the rest is silly details.
+The most important element of coffee brewing of our Hario V60 recipe is going to be the brew ratio and grind size.
+If you know those (and understand what they mean and how to use them), the rest is silly details.

 V60 Coffee Ratio: Not too Strong